Shoumikh/monster-bots/README.md

 # monster-bots
+Here I made monster cards which holds monster's name and email of a monster.
+User can search a monster card by their name and the page will show all the monster cards related to the input of the users.
-This project is built using react js.
-It is made with all the basic and fundamentals of react library.
+This project has been built using react js.
+I used the basic feature of react library here.
 I used class based component rather than hooks.
-Learned basic feaures of react through this project like props, state, event, lifecycle methord etc.
+Learned props, state, event, lifecycle methord etc through this project.

-Here I made monster cards which holds monster's name and email.
-User can search a monster by their name and the page will show all the monster cards related to the input of the users.